Kamalamai: Education

 Kamalamai municipality has a good facility of education up to SLC levels.
-Suryodaya, Bhagwati, Siddhasthali, Swiss are one of the best boarding in Sindhuli district and Janakpur zone.
+Janata ,Suryodaya, Bhagwati, Siddhasthali, Swiss are one of the best boarding in Sindhuli district and Janakpur zone.
 The quality of +2 levels too is fine here.
 Many private colleges run +2 commerce affiliated to HSEB.
 However, the number of +2 science colleges are very few.
 Science college like Kamala Higher Secondary School is providing good practical based education to students of Sindhuli.
 This college has been serving as the central of excellence for all science students throughout Sindhuli valley.
 There are also colleges to teach technical educations.
 The technical subjects affiliated with CTEVT are also taught here.

 Higher education

 There are many colleges which facilitate higher education.
 There are a large number of colleges running courses with affiliation to universities of Nepal.
 Colleges like Sindhuli Multiple Campus fall under this category.
 Kamala Science Campus enables students to acquire Bachelor of Science courses (BSc.)
 BBA, BBS and Diploma Courses of CTEVT and Pharmacy.